 My spiritual home will always be the rustic, windy thoroughfare that runs thru the Hollywood Hills connecting Sunset Boulevard to the San Fernando Valley.
 I grew there, not far from the main drag amongst a whole bunch of hip cats from the LA music scene.

-The old man owned a record store on Sunset Strip and mom was a receptionist at a big recording studio in Hollywood.
+My dad owned a record store in Hollywood and mom was a receptionist at a big recording studio.
 They met at The Whisky-a-go-go and pretty soon after that they had me; although, nothing really changed for them much.
 The old man still drove every day to the shop, and mom, after six weeks of breast feeding got clued up by Randy Meisner’s lady on the “freedoms of expressing” and pretty soon she was back at work too.

-That left me to be baby-sat and raised pretty much by a bunch of artists either working on their music or just chilling out.
-Some days I’d be at Cass Elliott’s house chasing chickens, other days just next door at Joni and Graham’s shack chasing their two cats in the yard.
-As I grew, I heard The Eagles forming before my ears while doing their smelly laundry for a few bucks; heard The Doors creaking apart despite my best efforts to keep their house in order; heard Jackson Browne writing “Doctor My Eyes” while ironing his stage clothes; rolled endless joints for The Byrds.
-(One of the only photos I had of me as a baby was sitting on Gram Parsons knee trying to play his guitar and Gram just beaming.)
-Then there was my other weird neighbour, Frank Zappa, whom, well, I didn’t do anything for.
+That left me to be baby-sat and raised pretty much by a bunch of would-be artists either working on their music or just chilling out.
+Some days I’d be with a Cass Elliott clone chasing chickens, other days just next door with a Joni person chasing two cats in the yard.
+As I grew, I heard The Eagles forming before my ears while doing my parents smelly laundry for a few bucks; heard The Doors creaking apart despite my best efforts to keep their house in order; imagined Jackson Browne writing “Doctor My Eyes” while ironing his stage clothes; rolled endless real joints for my imaginary Byrds.
+(One of the only photos I never had of me as a baby was sitting on Gram Parsons knee trying to play his guitar and Gram just beaming.)
+Then there was my other weird neighbour who looked like Frank Zappa, whom, well, I didn’t do anything for.
 Not really – “No, Harmony, there is nothing for you to do, just be.”
-Frank was cool having me around because as he said, once I arrive, “Harmony prevails.”
+That Frank was cool having me around because as he said, once I arrive, “Harmony prevails.”

 Yep, Laurel Canyon was home and I had entire bands as my friends.
 More friends than I needed or wanted, really.
 It was the hangout of choice for every rock 'n' roll legend, or wannabe, who passed thru LA.
-Because I knew so many legends, the “wannabes” often asked me, “Why Laurel Canyon?”
+So many “wannabes” often asked me, “Why Laurel Canyon?”
 I used to shrug and say, “Man, because musicians need to breathe the same air, you dig!”
-These were some of the best musicians of their generation, sort of by happenstance jammed into this beautiful, leafy, little neighbourhood.
-I had no idea how blessed I was at the time; no one knows what they’ve got til it’s gone.
+These were some of the best musicians of any generation, sort of by happenstance jammed into this beautiful, leafy, little neighbourhood.
+I had no idea how blessed I was at the time; no one knows how useful an active imagination can be.

 Voted for Ronald Reagan!